eclipse-kura/kura/README.md

 mvn -f kura/distrib/pom.xml clean install -DbuildAll
 ```

+> [!NOTE]
-> *Note*: You can skip tests by adding `-Dmaven.test.skip=true` in the commands above and you can compile a specific target by specifying the profile (e.g. `-Praspberry-pi-armhf`).
+You can skip tests by adding `-Dmaven.test.skip=true` in the commands above and you can compile a specific target by specifying the profile (e.g. `-Praspberry-pi-armhf`).

 #### Build scripts